-All other items or property, plant and equipment (office equipment and fixtures, computer hardware and allied items, vehicles) are stated in the statement of financial position at cost less accumulated depreciation and accumulated impairment losses.
+All other items or property, plant and equipment (tools and equipment, office equipment, furniture and fixtures, arms and ammunition and vehicles) are stated in the statement of financial position at cost less accumulated depreciation and accumulated impairment losses.

 Assets in the course of construction for production, supply or administrative purposes, or for purposes not yet determined, are carried at cost, less any recognized impairment loss.
 Cost includes the cost of material, labour and appropriate overheads directly relating to the construction, erection and installation of the asset and, for qualifying assets, borrowing costs capitalized in accordance with the Company's accounting policy.
 Depreciation of these assets, determined on the same basis as other assets of the same class, commences when the assets are ready for their intended use.